-□ □ 1.
+☐ ☐ 1.
 Inside the servo bay a string is taped.
 Carefully remove the string from the servo bay and tape it to the outside of the wing to prevent it from dropping back into the wing.
-Test fit your aileron servo in the servo bay.
-Enlarge the opening if required.

 □ □ 2.
 Install a 12" [305mm] servo extension onto the servo lead.
-Secure the extension to the lead with tape, a piece of heat-shrink tubing or some other method to keep them from coming unplugged.
+Secure the extension to the lead with tape, a piece of shrink tube or some other method to keep them from coming unplugged.